 Correlation analysis allows researchers to determine the extent to which variables are related to each other.
 It helps identify associations, dependencies, or trends in the data.
 It is important to note that correlation does not imply causation, meaning that a correlation t nece.

-Ng, or reprinting, is not permitte ily mu.
-ABDUL RAZAK between two variables does not necessarily indicate a cause-and-effect relationship.
+ng, or reprinting, is not permitted the between two variables does not necessarily indicate a cause-and-effect relationship.